Children of Llullaillaco: El Niño

-The body of el niño, who was between four and five years old when he was sacrificed.
+El Niño was between four and five years old when he was sacrificed.
 He was the only child to be tied up.
 Lying in the fetal position, he was wearing a gray tunic, a silver bracelet and leather shoes and had been wrapped in a red and brown blanket.
-The skull of el niño had been slightly elongated, similarly to that of la niña del rayo.
+The skull of el niño had been slightly elongated, similarly to that of la Niña del Rayo.
+The hyper-flexed position and ropes may have aided in transporting him to the burial site—explaining why these elements were not present in similar remains.

-El niño was buried with a collection of small objects, some of them depicting finely dressed men driving caravans of llamas.
+El Niño was buried with a collection of small objects, some of them depicting finely dressed men driving caravans of llamas.
 A woolen sling was wrapped around his head; slings were used by men in a ritual activity to launch stones into the lagoons at the end of the dry season to hasten the coming of the rains.